uwblueprint/somo-react/README.md

 3. Line length
   * The maximum characters per line should be 100.
 4. Imports
-  * Separate the plugin class/function imports from our class/function imports from other language imports using 1 line.
+  * Separate the plugin imports from our class/function imports from other language (i.e. JSON) imports using 1 line.
-  * Then order them by the module name.
+  * An import must be on 1 line, even if it is longer than 100 characters.
   * See [here](src/App.jsx) for example.
 5. Comments
   * Use `// This is a comment.` instead of `/* This is a comment. */`.